prominence-eosc/docs/inputs.md

 prominence create myimage.sif
 ```

+**Note:** The existence of input files and container images on object storage is checked upon job submission.
+Job submission will fail and an error will be returned if an input file or container image does not exist.
+{: .notice--info}

 ### Listing files which have been uploaded
 There is an `ls` command which enables files which have been uploaded to be listed:
 ```